 Part Two: Disciplinary Issues, Managing Leave and Sickness Absence

-In part 2 of our Employers’ Guide to Christmas we look at what employers need to do if things don’t quite go according to plan during the festive season.
+In this part 2 of our Employers’ Guide to Christmas, we look at what employers need to do if things don’t quite go according to plan during the festive season.

 We discuss how to deal with disciplinary issues following the Christmas party, dealing with leave requests and managing sickness absence which may or may not be related to the party!

 If it’s been a while since the last update, Christmas is a good time to ensure that your policies and procedures are up to date in case they are needed over the festive period.
 Particularly relevant are disciplinary policies and procedures, social event policies, sickness, bad weather and absence policies.

 Firstly, let’s look at the least serious issue.
 There will inevitably be a few employees who overindulge on the festive booze and fail to make it to work on time (or at all) the next day.
 If your party is being held on a weeknight you may wish to give some thought to what might happen the following day.

 If your business allows, consider letting your staff start an hour or two later than normal.
 If that’s not possible, ensure that everyone is aware of the consequences of failing to turn up to work due to excessive alcohol consumption.
 A hangover is generally not an acceptable reason for sickness absence, regardless of it being Christmas time!
 If you consider this a disciplinary issue, explain what action will be taken.

 You can make deductions from an employee’s pay if they turn up for work late so long as the right to make deductions for unauthorised absence is specified in their contract of employment.